AnandakrishnanV/WordCounter/README.md

  Word frequency counter with Java8, Mockito, JUnit, Spring Boot and Maven

+ <h5>Note:</h5> A dummy Translator service is added to make sure the microservice functions properly.
+Please use the Translator interface to add the actual Translator.

 <h4>WordCounter</h4>

  * TDD: Basic intial tests created using Mockito and JUnit, Simple integration test with MockMvc